Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 Repeat.

-The distance gets powered.
+The distance is powered.

 The placement stays controlled.